 For more information on nitrogen and other soil nutrients, check out my article on NPK ratio and what it means.

-Yes, if you put sawdust over grass and weeds, it will kill them by smothering them.
-This works just like any other mulch would – a thick layer of mulch will cause a lack of air and sunlight, which will kill grass and weeds eventually.
+If you put sawdust over plants (such as grass and weeds), it will kill them by smothering them.
+This works just like any other mulch would: a thick layer of mulch causes a lack of air and sunlight, which will kill grass and weeds eventually.

-As mentioned above, sawdust in soil can leach nitrogen when mixed in.
-However, this is not such a problem if it is used as mulch over the top of soil and not mixed in.
+As mentioned above, sawdust in soil can tie up nitrogen when mixed in.
+However, this is not such a problem if sawdust is used as mulch over the top of soil and not mixed in.